wcheek/CDK_Tensorflow/ARTICLE.md

 ## Testing & Querying the Lambda function

 Testing will depend on your model.
 I hope I have given you enough of an outline to get started.
-To send data to your newly deployed lambda function, you can find the Function URL either in the outputs after CDK has finished deploying or on the AWS L.
+To send data to your newly deployed lambda function, you can find the Function URL either in the outputs after CDK has finished deploying or on the AWS Lambda console.

 ![image-20220422101510034](D:\Projects\Notes\My Articles\5_CDK_Tensorflow\Assets\image-20220422101510034.png)